 Cardiologist Salary in Australia

-Cardiology is one of the highest-earning medical specialties in Australia, with significant variation in income depending on practice model, subspecialty, and geographic location.
-This guide provides a comprehensive overview of cardiologist earnings across public, private, and mixed practice settings.
+Cardiology is one of the highest-earning medical specialties in Australia, with wide variation in income depending on practice model, subspecialty, and geographic location.
+This guide covers cardiologist earnings across public, private, and mixed practice settings.

 Typical Cardiologist Salary Ranges

-Cardiologist salaries in Australia span a wide range, from around $380,000 for a newly appointed public hospital staff specialist to well over $1,000,000 for established interventional cardiologists with thriving private practices and high procedural volumes.
-This breadth reflects the multiple income streams available in cardiology and the substantial premium that procedural subspecialties command in private practice.
+Cardiologist salaries in Australia span a wide range, from around $380,000 for a newly appointed public hospital staff specialist to well over $1,000,000 for established interventional cardiologists with high procedural volumes and strong private practices.
+That breadth reflects the multiple income streams available in cardiology and the strong premium that procedural subspecialties command in the private market.

-In the public hospital system, cardiologist salaries are governed by state and territory medical officer enterprise agreements.
-A newly appointed staff specialist cardiologist can typically expect a base salary that falls between $380,000 and $430,000 inclusive of superannuation, depending on the state and the specific award.
-Senior staff specialists with significant years of service progress through incremental scales and may reach base salaries of $480,000 to $520,000 or above, before any allowances for on-call duties, procedural loading, or leadership responsibilities are added.
+In the public hospital system, cardiologist salaries are set by state and territory medical officer enterprise agreements.
+A newly appointed staff specialist can typically expect a base salary of $380,000 to $430,000 inclusive of superannuation, depending on the state and the specific award.
+Senior staff specialists progress through incremental scales and may reach $480,000 to $520,000 or above, before any allowances for on-call duties, procedural loading, or leadership responsibilities are added.

-Rights of private practice arrangements, which allow cardiologists employed by public hospitals to treat private patients within the public facility and retain a portion of the fees generated, can add meaningfully to a public cardiologist's total income.
-At hospitals with substantial private patient throughput, particularly in cardiology where procedural fees are high, RPP income of $50,000 to $150,000 or more on top of the base salary is achievable for active cardiologists in procedural subspecialties.
+Rights of private practice arrangements let cardiologists employed by public hospitals treat private patients within the public facility and keep a portion of the fees.
+At hospitals with high private patient throughput — where procedural fees in cardiology are substantial — RPP income of $50,000 to $150,000 or more on top of base salary is achievable for active cardiologists in procedural subspecialties.

 Public Versus Private Cardiologist Income

-The single most consequential decision affecting a cardiologist's earnings is the balance between public and private practice.
-Each model has distinct financial characteristics that need to be understood in the context of a cardiologist's career stage, subspecialty, and personal goals.
+The balance between public and private practice is the most consequential financial decision you will make as a cardiologist.
+Each model has distinct financial characteristics that need to be understood in the context of your career stage, subspecialty, and personal goals.

 Public Hospital Appointments

-Public staff specialist positions offer structured, predictable salaries with annual increments, employer superannuation contributions above the minimum guarantee, generous leave provisions, and access to salary packaging that improves after-tax income.
-The package also typically includes professional development allowances, on-call and procedural loading where applicable, and in some jurisdictions access to departmental research and education budgets.
+Public staff specialist positions offer structured, predictable salaries with annual increments, employer superannuation above the minimum guarantee, generous leave, and salary packaging that improves after-tax income.
+Professional development allowances and on-call and procedural loading where applicable are also part of the package, as is access to departmental research and education budgets in some jurisdictions.

-For cardiologists earlier in their specialist careers, a public appointment provides a strong and secure financial foundation.
-The security of a salaried position has particular value during the period of building professional profile and referral networks that precedes a transition to private practice.
-For cardiologists whose interests are primarily in complex inpatient management, research, or advanced subspecialty work that requires the infrastructure of a major public centre, a predominantly public career trajectory may remain the most professionally and financially appropriate choice throughout their working life.
+For cardiologists earlier in their careers, a public appointment provides a strong and secure financial foundation.
+That security is particularly valuable during the period of building your professional profile and referral networks before transitioning to private practice.
+For those whose interests are primarily in complex inpatient management, research, or advanced subspecialty work that needs the infrastructure of a major public centre, a predominantly public career trajectory can be the right financial and professional choice throughout a working life.

 Private Practice

-Private cardiology practice generates the highest incomes in the specialty, but the financial reality is more nuanced than the headline figures suggest.
-Private practice income is derived from consultations and procedures billed through Medicare, with the cardiologist charging fees above the Medicare schedule rate and the patient either claiming against private health insurance or paying an out-of-pocket gap.
-The interplay between Medicare rebates, health fund scheduled fees, and out-of-pocket billing is central to understanding private cardiology income.
+Private cardiology generates the highest incomes in the specialty, but the financial reality is more nuanced than the headline figures suggest.
+Income comes from consultations and procedures billed through Medicare, with you charging above the Medicare schedule rate.
+Patients either claim the difference against private health insurance or pay the gap out of pocket.
+Understanding the interplay between Medicare rebates, health fund scheduled fees, and out-of-pocket billing is central to understanding how private cardiology income actually works.

-Overhead costs in private cardiology practice can be significant.
-Consulting room rental, reception and administrative staff, practice management software, echocardiography equipment and maintenance, professional indemnity insurance for a procedural specialist, and accounting costs all reduce net income from gross billings.
-Overheads in a well-managed private cardiology practice typically range from 25 to 40 per cent of gross billings, though this varies considerably with practice structure and subspecialty.
-Interventional cardiologists operating from hospital-based cath labs typically have lower personal overhead than a cardiologist who owns or leases dedicated echocardiography equipment.
+Overhead costs in private cardiology add up quickly.
+Consulting room rental, reception and administrative staff, practice management software, echocardiography equipment and maintenance, professional indemnity insurance for a procedural specialist, and accounting all reduce net income from gross billings.
+Overheads in a well-managed private cardiology practice typically run 25 to 40 per cent of gross billings, varying with practice structure and subspecialty.
+Interventional cardiologists working from hospital-based cath labs typically carry lower personal overhead than a cardiologist who owns or leases dedicated echo equipment.

 The Interventional Cardiology Premium

-Interventional cardiology commands the highest incomes within the specialty in private practice, driven by the high value of MBS items associated with percutaneous coronary procedures.
-A standard diagnostic coronary angiogram generates a professional fee substantially higher than a specialist outpatient consultation, and complex coronary intervention involving multiple vessels, bifurcation stenting, or atherectomy attracts correspondingly higher item numbers.
-Over the course of a busy interventional practice with regular cath lab lists, this procedural income accumulates rapidly.
+Interventional cardiology commands the highest private incomes in the specialty, driven by the high value of MBS items associated with percutaneous coronary procedures.
+A standard diagnostic coronary angiogram generates a professional fee well above a specialist outpatient consultation, and complex coronary intervention involving multiple vessels, bifurcation stenting, or atherectomy attracts correspondingly higher item numbers.
+Over the course of a busy interventional practice with regular cath lab lists, that procedural income accumulates quickly.

-Structural heart procedures attract some of the highest MBS item numbers in all of cardiology.
-Transcatheter aortic valve implantation, mitral clip procedures, and left atrial appendage occlusion all generate significant professional fees, and these fees have increased as the procedures have moved from experimental to standard of care status.
-Interventional cardiologists who develop structural heart expertise alongside coronary intervention are positioned to access the highest-value procedural items in the specialty.
+Structural heart procedures attract some of the highest MBS item numbers in cardiology.
+TAVI, mitral clip procedures, and left atrial appendage occlusion all generate strong professional fees, and those fees have increased as these procedures have moved from experimental to standard of care.
+Interventional cardiologists who develop structural heart expertise alongside coronary intervention are well positioned to access the highest-value items in the specialty.

-These ranges are indicative and should be understood in the context of individual practice circumstances.
-Cardiologists at the upper end of private practice income ranges typically have well-established referral networks, efficient practice structures, high procedural volumes, and have practised in their location for many years.
-Newly established private practitioners should expect income to grow over the first several years as their patient base and referral relationships develop.
+These ranges are indicative.
+Cardiologists at the upper end of private practice income typically have well-established referral networks, efficient practice structures, high procedural volumes, and have been working in their location for many years.
+If you are newly establishing a private practice, expect income to build over the first several years as your patient base and referral relationships develop.

 General Versus Procedural Cardiology Income

-The income differential between general and procedural cardiology is most pronounced in private practice.
-General cardiologists who focus on outpatient consultations, echocardiography reporting, and non-interventional inpatient management generate income primarily through consultation item numbers and echo reporting fees.
-A busy outpatient general cardiology practice with efficient scheduling and a full patient load can achieve strong gross billings, but the per-encounter revenue is substantially lower than that generated by a procedural colleague performing interventional or electrophysiology work.
+The income gap between general and procedural cardiology is most pronounced in private practice.
+General cardiologists focused on outpatient consultations, echocardiography reporting, and non-interventional inpatient management generate income through consultation item numbers and echo reporting fees.
+A busy outpatient general cardiology practice with efficient scheduling can achieve strong gross billings, but per-encounter revenue is well below what a procedural colleague generates from interventional or EP work.

-General cardiologists who add echocardiography reporting to their practice, particularly advanced echo reporting and stress echocardiography, can increase their per-session income considerably compared to a consultation-only model.
-Cardiologists who also provide Holter monitor and ambulatory blood pressure reporting services extend their income further.
-Building a comprehensive non-invasive cardiac service around a consultation practice is a common and financially rational strategy for general cardiologists in private practice.
+Adding echocardiography reporting — particularly advanced echo and stress echocardiography — can lift your per-session income considerably compared to a consultation-only model.
+Adding Holter monitor and ambulatory blood pressure reporting extends income further.
+Building a non-invasive cardiac service around a consultation practice is a common and financially rational strategy for general cardiologists in private practice.

-Electrophysiology sits in a middle position relative to structural interventional work in terms of procedural income, but EP-trained cardiologists with full ablation and device implantation capability can achieve very strong earnings in private practice.
-Device implantation generates significant fee income per procedure and, once a cardiologist has an established device follow-up population, the ongoing management of implanted devices provides a steady and predictable income stream through regular device check consultations and remote monitoring review.
+Electrophysiology sits between structural interventional work and general cardiology for procedural income, but EP-trained cardiologists with full ablation and device implantation capability can achieve strong earnings in private practice.
+Device implantation generates solid fee income per procedure, and once you have an established device follow-up population, the ongoing management of those patients provides a steady income stream through regular checks and remote monitoring reviews.

 Private Practice Income Model

-Consultation volume is influenced by the number of clinic sessions per week, the number of appointments per session, and the mix of new and review patients.
-New patient consultations attract higher item numbers than review consultations, but a healthy practice requires a steady flow of new referrals to replace patients who are discharged or require only occasional review.
-Maintaining strong GP and specialist referral relationships is therefore both a professional and a financial priority for private cardiologists.
+Consultation volume depends on the number of clinic sessions per week, appointments per session, and the mix of new versus review patients.
+New patient consultations attract higher item numbers than review appointments, but a healthy practice needs a steady flow of new referrals to replace patients who are discharged or need only occasional follow-up.
+Maintaining strong GP and specialist referral relationships is a professional and financial priority.

-Fee setting in private cardiology involves balancing the desire to maximise income against the competitive need to remain accessible to patients and maintain good relationships with referring practitioners and private health funds.
-Many private cardiologists charge above the Medicare schedule rate but manage out-of-pocket costs at levels that do not deter patients from seeking specialist care or referring practitioners from sending their patients to the practice.
+Fee setting involves balancing the desire to maximise income against staying accessible to patients and maintaining good relationships with referring practitioners and private health funds.
+Many private cardiologists charge above the Medicare schedule rate but manage out-of-pocket costs at levels that do not discourage patients from seeking care or referring practitioners from sending patients their way.

 Regional Versus Metropolitan Cardiologist Earnings

-Geographic location continues to shape cardiologist earnings in important ways.
-In metropolitan areas, the high density of specialist cardiologists means that competition for patients, private hospital billing rights, and GP referrals is intense, particularly in Sydney and Melbourne.
-Establishing a new private cardiology practice in an already well-supplied metropolitan corridor takes time and requires active investment in building professional relationships and community presence.
+Location still shapes cardiologist earnings in important ways.
+In metropolitan areas, the density of specialist cardiologists means competition for patients, private hospital billing rights, and GP referrals is intense, particularly in Sydney and Melbourne.
+Establishing a new private cardiology practice in an already well-supplied corridor takes time and requires real investment in building professional relationships.

-Regional cardiologists benefit from markedly less competition, which translates into faster patient base growth, stronger referral flows, and the ability to charge fees that reflect genuine demand.
-Public hospital positions in regional centres typically attract salary levels above metropolitan equivalents, with rurality allowances, incentive payments, and district health service bonuses that can add $30,000 to $100,000 or more to the total annual package.
-When the cost-of-living advantage of regional areas is factored in — lower housing costs, reduced childcare and schooling expenses, lower day-to-day living costs — the real financial position of a regional cardiologist frequently exceeds that of a metropolitan counterpart at a similar career stage.
+Regional cardiologists benefit from much less competition, which tends to mean faster patient base growth, stronger referral flows, and the ability to charge fees that reflect actual demand.
+Public hospital positions in regional centres typically carry salaries above metropolitan equivalents, with rurality allowances, incentive payments, and district health service bonuses that can add $30,000 to $100,000 or more to the total annual package.
+Factor in the cost-of-living advantage of regional areas — lower housing costs, lower childcare, lower day-to-day living expenses — and the real financial position of a regional cardiologist frequently exceeds that of a metropolitan counterpart at a similar career stage.

-Regional cardiologists who combine a well-remunerated public appointment with private practice in a local private hospital facility often achieve total incomes that are highly competitive with metropolitan averages, while enjoying the additional professional satisfactions of broad clinical scope and genuine community impact.
+Regional cardiologists who combine a well-paid public appointment with private practice in a local private hospital often achieve total incomes that are highly competitive with metropolitan averages, alongside a broader clinical scope and a stronger sense of community contribution.

 Career Trajectory and Income Growth

-A cardiologist's earning trajectory follows a predictable pattern that is worth understanding for career planning purposes.
-During advanced cardiology training, income is limited to registrar salary scales, which range from approximately $120,000 to $180,000 depending on the stage of training and jurisdiction.
-Following fellowship and appointment to an initial staff specialist position, income increases substantially, moving into the public specialist salary bands described above.
+A cardiologist's earning trajectory follows a fairly predictable pattern.
+During advanced training, income is limited to registrar salary scales, which range from roughly $120,000 to $180,000 depending on training stage and jurisdiction.
+After fellowship and appointment to an initial staff specialist position, income jumps into the public specialist salary bands described above.

-The most significant income growth in cardiology typically occurs in the decade following initial specialist appointment, as cardiologists develop their subspecialty expertise, build procedural volumes, establish private practice patient bases, and accumulate the professional relationships that drive referral growth.
-Cardiologists in their forties who have built well-established practices with strong referral networks and efficient workflow are typically at or near the peak of their earning trajectory.
+The strongest income growth in cardiology typically comes in the decade after initial specialist appointment, as you develop subspecialty expertise, build procedural volumes, establish a private practice patient base, and accumulate the professional relationships that drive referral growth.
+Cardiologists in their forties with well-established practices and strong referral networks are usually at or near the peak of their earning trajectory.

-Additional income streams that mature over a career include medicolegal work, where experienced cardiologists can provide expert reports and opinions at rates well above standard consultation fees; academic activities including research grants, teaching, and advisory roles; and in some cases, equity in private practice facilities or diagnostic equipment that generates passive income alongside the active clinical work.
+Additional income streams that build over a career include medicolegal work — experienced cardiologists can provide expert reports and opinions at rates well above standard consultation fees — academic activities such as research grants, teaching, and advisory roles, and in some cases equity in private practice facilities or diagnostic equipment that generates passive income alongside clinical work.

 Explore Cardiology Career Opportunities